Ehanlion/mist_obsidian/_To-Do List.md

 	- [ ] name the main peaks in the south east mountains
 	- [ ] re-name the passes in the south east mountains
 	- [ ] name the forests in the north east forests
+	- [ ] name some rivers in the north east forests
 	- [ ] name the highlands in the north west highlands
 - [ ] add the large, inland sea caves to the north west highlands
 - [ ] add a large trading town between the north west highland and south west arid expanses